 This engagement is built for technical B2B companies in SaaS, cybersecurity, energy, and telecoms, where the product is strong but the brand isn't generating the commercial return it should.

-If your team can't describe what you do in a sentence, if you're losing deals to less capable competitors, or if your brand looks like it hasn't been touched since launch, a Brand System is the right place to start.
+The clearest signal is a gap between the quality of your product and the quality of your brand.
+If your team can't describe what you do in a single sentence, if you're losing deals to competitors with inferior technology, or if your brand looks like it hasn't been touched since the company launched, a Brand System is the right place to start.

 Define how your company is understood